lalonzadentro/Data-Analyst-Portfolio/Projects/Unicorn Companies/README.md

 # Project's Description
-This project aims to analyze a dataset of unicorn companies to uncover common patterns and interesting insights.
+This project aims to analyze a dataset of **Unicorn Companies** to uncover common patterns and interesting insights.

 ✅
 * **Data Collecting, Cleaning and Analysis** fro this project could be found here.